-Carbon is divided into different ranks depending on how far the decomposition process has gone: between 65-84 % carbon content, it counts as lignite or peat while between 84-91 % counts as hard coal (also called anthracite).
-A concrete difference between lignite and hard coal is that lignite ignites more easily because the carbon content is lower while the hydrogen and oxygen levels are higher.
+Coal is divided into different ranks.
+These categories depend on the decomposition process of the coal, which basically means how long the coal has been underground.
+For example, about a 65-84 % content of carbon counts as lignite or peat.
+While between 84-91 % is categorised as hard coal.
+A specific difference between lignite and hard coal is that lignite catches fire more easily.
+This is because the carbon content is lower while the amount of hydrogen and oxygen are higher.

 Germany and China are the largest producers of brown coal in the world.
 Other significant nations are Russia, the US and Australia.
 The production continues despite the contribution that it has to climate change.
 It is commonly know that the goals of the Paris agreement, of staying below 2 degrees of warming, requires that the majority of the world’s fossil fuels remain in the ground.

 Finally, the burning of brown coal has other destructive effects, besides releasing carbon dioxide.
 It also releases sulfur dioxide and nitrogen.
 As well as heavy metals such as mercury and cadmium.
 For example mercury is toxic to both humans and the environment.